uablrek/system-dynamics/WORLD3.md

 ## Human Ecological Footprint

+*It is important to know that HEF and HWI are derived variables.
+How we choose to compute them doesn't affect the model at all.*

 The Human Ecological Footprint (HEF) was obviously computed in a different way in 2003 when the variable was introduced in `world3-03`.
-If we assume that the authors calibrated the model to empirical data at the time, the HEF at 2003 was ~2Ggha (Giga global ha), but the [empirical value](https://data.footprintnetwork.org/#/countryTrends?cn=5001&type=BCtot,EFCtot) is ~16Ggha!
-It is important to know that HEF and HWI are derived variables.
-How we choose to compute them doesn't affect the model at all.
+If we assume that the authors calibrated the model to empirical data at the time, the HEF at 2003 was ~2Ggha (Giga global ha), but the [empirical value](https://data.footprintnetwork.org/#/countryTrends?cn=5001&type=BCtot,EFCtot) for 2003 is ~16Ggha!

 My first mistake was to assume that the model computed HEF/capita.
 It doesn't.
 I was fooled by the low values, 0-4, but values are in Ggha